Get Your Insurance Claim Dispute Packet — Fight the Denial for $399

 Arbitration War: The Ramirez Flood Claim Dispute in Coral Gables, FL

-In the humid summer of 2023, María and Carlos Ramirez faced a catastrophe they never expected.
+In the humid summer of 2023, María and the claimant faced a catastrophe they never expected.
 Their beloved Coral Gables home, located just off Ponce de Leon Boulevard (zip code 33114), was severely flooded during an intense storm in July.
 Though their homeowners insurance with Atlantic Shield Insurance promised comprehensive coverage, the Ramirezes soon found themselves embroiled in a bitter arbitration battle over their flood damage claim.

 The incident occurred on July 14th when over six inches of rain fell within hours, overwhelming local drainage systems.
 The Ramirezes immediately filed a claim for $72,450, which accounted for water damage remediation, structural repairs, and replacement of ruined appliances and furniture.
-Atlantic Shield’s adjuster inspected the home in late July and initially offered a settlement of $29,800, citing “pre-existing conditions” and “policy exclusions” related to flood damage—language commonly disputed in the region.
+Atlantic Shield’s adjuster inspected the home in late July and initially offered a settlement of $29,800, citing pre-existing conditions” and “policy exclusions” related to flood damage—language commonly disputed in the region.

 The five-hour arbitration hearing was tense and technical.
 Atlantic Shield’s legal team argued that the Ramirez policy’s flood exclusion applied given that the city’s drainage system was classified as “man-made flooding,” not covered under their agreement.
 Ms. Hernandez countered with expert testimony from local civil engineer Dr. Elena Ortiz, who demonstrated that the flood resulted from natural causes aggravated by inadequate municipal drainage systems, thus squarely covered.